-Has ASIC issued you with a notice to attend a compulsory examination?
+Has ASIC asked you to attend a compulsory examination?

 or